-At the recent conclusion of the inquest, Magistrate Elaine Truscott made 72 separate references to Atkins’ repeated lies under oath – which could ordinarily trigger a prosecution for perjury.
+At the recent conclusion of the inquest, Magistrate Elaine Truscott made 72 separate references to Atkins’ repeated lies under oath – which could ordinarily trigger a prosecution for what is perjury.

 During the course of the latter part of the inquest, Her Honour received important fresh evidence including CCTV footage of Mr Atkins leaving a hardware store after buying a mattock and duct tape.

 Some time after being cleared of the murder, Atkins admitted burying the body of his former partner and drew a map of the Royal National Park, south of Sydney, indicating the location.
 The decomposed corpse was eventually found buried under a palm tree “in the last hour of daylight on the last day of the Coronial Scene Investigation Order”.

 After extensive testing and examination, a forensic pathologist reported that while most of the injuries occurred post-mortem, a small number may have been inflicted before death.

 Forensics could not determine the cause of death.